-17. Where a prospective student does not meet the minimum academic qualification requirements, the Dean, or equivalent, or nominee, may consider the students motivation, a portfolio, formal academic qualifications, progress made during their studies or relevant work experience (or a combination of the above) in determining whether an applicant is likely to be able successfully to complete the course.
-Where a determination is made that an individual is likely to be able successfully to complete the course, they may be admitted to the University, despite not meeting the minimum academic qualification requirements.
+- 17. Where a prospective student does not meet the minimum academic qualification requirements, the Dean, or equivalent, or nominee, may consider the students motivation, a portfolio, formal academic qualifications, progress made during their studies or relevant work experience (or a combination of the above) in determining whether an applicant is likely to be able successfully to complete the course.
+Where a determination is made that an individual is likely to be able successfully to complete the course, they may be admitted to the University, despite not meeting the minimum academic qualification requirements. - 18.
+Ravensbourne University London's contextual admissions policy aims to ensure fair access to higher education for students from diverse and disadvantaged backgrounds.
+The policy considers a range of contextual indicators in line with our Access and Participation Plan.
+Depending on the course applied for, eligible applicants may receive adjusted offers that take these factors into account and/or a opportunity to have a portfolio review or interview.
+This policy aims to recognise the individual circumstances and challenges faced by applicants, ensuring that talented students from all backgrounds have the opportunity to succeed.